bUnit-dev/bUnit/docs/site/docs/providing-input/inject-services-into-components.md

 It is common for components under test to have a dependency on services, injected into them through the `@inject IMyService MyService` syntax in .razor files, or the `[Inject] private IMyService MyService { get; set; }` syntax in .cs files.

 This is supported in bUnit through the `Services` collection available through the test contexts used in both C#- and Razor-based tests.
-The `Services` collection is just a `IServiceCollection`, which means services can be registered in the same manner as done in production code in `Startup.cs` in Blazor Server projects and in `Program.cs` in Blazor Wasm projects.
+The `Services` collection is just an `IServiceCollection`, which means services can be registered in the same manner as done for production code in `Startup.cs` in Blazor Server projects and in `Program.cs` in Blazor Wasm projects.

 In bUnit, you register the services in the `Services` collection _before_ you render a component under test.

-The following sections demonstrate how to do this in C# and Razor based tests.
+The following sections demonstrate how to do this in C#- and Razor-based tests.
 The examples we will cover will test the `<WeatherForecasts>` component listed below, which depends on the `IWeatherForecastService` service, injected in line 1:

 [!code-cshtml[WeatherForecasts.razor](../../../samples/components/WeatherForecasts.razor?highlight=1)]

-## Injecting Services in C# Based Tests
+## Injecting Services in C#-Based Tests

 Here is a C# based test that registers the `IWeatherForecastService` in the `Services` collection, which is a requirement of the `<WeatherForecasts>` component listed above.